nigelfiler/Qumu/README.md

 ## 🔐 Security Note

 These samples use **basic local authentication** for simplicity and demonstration purposes.
-For production use or public deployments, it is recommended to implement **OAuth 2.0** for secure, standards-based authentication and authorization with the Qumu Cloud platform.
+For production use it is recommended to implement **OAuth 2.0** for secure, standards-based authentication and authorization with the Qumu Cloud platform.